0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 # Authentication Request

 The first step of interacting with a wallet involves presenting an authentication request.
-We distinguish between **Basic Auth** and **Query-based Auth**.
+In this tutorial, we will explain the difference between two types of authentication requests: **Basic Auth** and **Query-based Auth**.

-A Basic Auth requires user to prove that they are owner of an identity.
-No further requirement are set.
+A Basic Auth requires users to prove that they are the owners of an identity.
+No further requirements are set.

-A Query-based Auth requires user to prove that:
+A Query-based Auth requires users to prove that:

-- They are owner of an identity
+- They are the owner of an identity.
-- They own claim(s) that satisfy a certain property
+- They own claim(s) that satisfy a certain property.

 ## Basic Auth

-The Basic Auth Request allows to interact with a wallet and authenticate it by its identifier.
+The Basic Auth Request allows users to interact with a wallet and authenticate it by its identifier.
-Polygon ID Basic Auth can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting specific requirements.
+Polygon ID Basic Auth can be implemented by any platform that is interested in providing a seamless web2-like login experience to its users without setting any specific requirements.

 #### CreateAuthorizationRequest